 Introduction

-On this page, we discuss the activity of hiking – what it is, who can do it (almost everyone!), and what you will need to wear and bring on a hike.
+We discuss the activity of hiking – what it is, who can do it (almost everyone!), and what you will need to wear and bring on a hike.

 What is Hiking?